kalviumcommunity/S61_Parandhama_Reddy_Capstone_Examinato/Readme.md

 ![Quizzes](screenshots/quizzes.png) - The list of available quizzes.
 ![Quiz Attempt](screenshots/quizattempt.png) - The interface for attempting a quiz.
 ![Result Page](screenshots/resultpage.png) - The results page after completing a quiz.

+## 🌟 Feedback & Support
+If you have any feedback, issues, or suggestions, feel free to create an Issue or reach out!

+🚀 Happy Coding & Learning! 🎓